jpablomm/cs294-osworld-bench/docs/loop-detection-improvements.md

     instruction = f"{obs.stuck_feedback}\n\nOriginal task: {obs.instruction}"
 ```

-### 4. Stuck Feedback Message
+### 5. Stuck Feedback Message (with Coordinate Guidance)

-When 3+ consecutive similar actions are detected:
+When 3+ consecutive similar actions are detected, the feedback now includes coordinate guidance from the accessibility tree:

 ```
 === STUCK LOOP DETECTED ===
 WARNING: You have attempted the same click at coordinates (847, 686) 3 times without any visible change in the UI.

 This action is NOT working.
-You MUST try a DIFFERENT approach:
+You MUST try a DIFFERENT approach.

-1. Look carefully at the current screenshot
-2. Try clicking on a DIFFERENT element or location
+=== COORDINATE ANALYSIS ===
+Your click at (847, 686) missed all interactive elements.

+Nearby clickable elements:
+  - button "Save": click at (875, 700) [28px away]
+  - button "Cancel": click at (750, 700) [103px away]
+  - button "Print": click at (920, 700) [85px away]

+SUGGESTION: Try clicking at (875, 700) for "button "Save""
+=== END ANALYSIS ===

+RECOVERY OPTIONS:
+1. If a nearby element was suggested above, click its CENTER coordinates
-3. Try using a keyboard shortcut instead (Tab, Enter, Escape)
+2. Try using a keyboard shortcut instead (Tab to focus, Enter to confirm)
-4. If a dialog/popup appeared, interact with it first
+3. If a dialog/popup appeared, interact with it first
-5. If the element is not visible, try scrolling
+4. If the element is not visible, try scrolling to find it
-6. If you cannot make progress, return FAIL
+5. If you cannot make progress, return FAIL

 DO NOT repeat the same action again.
+The next action MUST be different.
 === END WARNING ===
 ```